 The Dreaming series is designed by Darryl Bellotti.
 The Australian Dreaming series depicts the Australian wildlife, landscape, and culture.

-The Australian Dreaming series gold coin comprises five different animal designs on the reverse showing a kangaroo, a dolphin, a king brown snake, a brolga and an echidna.
+An example is the 2008 Australian Dreaming series gold coins which comprises five different animal designs on the reverse showing a kangaroo, a dolphin, a king brown snake, a brolga and an echidna.

 The .999 Dreaming series gold coin has a size of 1 oz., 1/10 oz., and 1/25 oz.